revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Java8.md

 ```code
 (parameter_list) -> { expression }
 ```
+It consists of a parameter list, an arrow token (->), and a body that can be an expression or a block of statements.
 Here, parameter_list is a comma-separated list of the function's parameters (if any), and expression is the code that performs the function's computation.

 For example, here is a lambda expression that takes two integers and returns their sum: